arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/01.user-manual/content.md

 ![Network Mode](assets/network-mode.gif)

 With this method, you can access your UNO Q from any machine in your local network.
-This allows you to use Arduino App Lab as if you were connected directly to the board.
-Develop applications and more.
+This allows you to use Arduino App Lab as if you were connected directly to the board, where you can develop & run Apps in the same way as if it was connected via USB-C®.

 ### Hello World Example